Table of contents

 Many long-term rehab programs also have appropriate staff to client ratios and use a wide range of evidence and research-based treatment methods.
 These factors can help ensure that you receive comprehensive and individualized support for a better chance at achieving genuine, lasting change and lifelong recovery.

-Finding a Houston drug abuse or alcohol abuse recovery peer support program may seem like a daunting task, but if you are enrolled in a residential drug rehab program or IOP, the treatment staff can help you locate local groups.
+Finding a Houston drug abuse or alcohol abuse recovery peer support program may seem like a daunting task, but if you are enrolled in a residential drug rehab program or IOP rehab in Austin, Texas or Houston, Texas, the treatment staff can help you locate local groups.
 You may also ask your private counselor, therapist, or doctor for recommendations on how to find peer support for alcohol abuse and drug abuse.

 However, if you choose to go this route, it’s important to remember that a change of scenery alone isn’t enough to permanently modify negative behaviors.
 Wherever you are, you will have to face difficult emotions, challenging life circumstances, and deal with cravings and triggers.
 Being actively engaged in a recovery support group and comprehensive addiction treatment program will provide valuable assistance as you adjust to your new sober lifestyle in a new city.